 Always stay with your friends or make sure you know exactly where you’re located.
 If you decide to go explore a little further, know where you are at all times.
 The only 100% reliable way of knowing your exact location is still those good old maps!

-A new CEO who focuses on clients.
-We had the chance to present you Dwayne Charette, CEO of Airbus Helicopters Canada.
+A new CEO client oiented.
+We have the chance to introduce you Dwayne Charette, CEO of Airbus Helicopters Canada.
+Congratulations for your new position!

 We’re happy to have the chance to meet with Bell’s new CEO, Steeve Lavoie.
 We’ll take this opportunity to learn more about him and his vision for the private and corporate pilot market.